thebigG/TypeOS/README.md

 Be sure to set up your kernel virtual machine by reading "QEMU - README" first!

-**Make sure to copy the "TypeOS" folder to your new kernel before Booting your kernel**
+**Make sure to copy the "playground" folder to your new kernel before Booting your kernel**

-The TypeOS folder has all of the useful scripts for scriptfs.
-You can copy the TypeOS folder like this:
+The playground folder has all of the useful scripts for scriptfs.
+You can copy the playground(which is inside the scriptfs folder) folder like this:

-	TypeOS/qemu_scripts/copy_data_to_qemu.sh ~/OS_Theory/Research_Final_Report/TypeOS
+	scriptfs/qemu_scripts/copy_data_to_qemu.sh  scriptfs